 Physicians use imatinib to treat chronic myelogenous leukemia--with a success rate higher than 90 percent.
 Rowley called people's responses to it "remarkable and very heartening."
 She receives letters from patients and their families about how imatinib has made their diseases manageable, instead of fatal.

 Future of Personalized Medicine

-Victor, the hundreds of other patients on the trial for Crizotinib, and Salgia hope to tell the same success story.
+Victor, the hundreds of other patients on the trial for Crizotinib, and doctors at the medical center hope to tell the same success story.

 Victor’s last CAT scan showed his tumor had shrunk and was not producing any new growth spots.
-Salgia views this as a good thing for Victor, as well as for the future of personalized, genetically based medicine.
-“Every patient is different, and we need to individualize every patient’s therapy,” he said.
+His medical team views this as a good thing for Victor, as well as for the future of personalized, genetically based medicine.